Development Environment

 Make sure to follow the instructions output by the script.
 The installation script requires that you have sudo access to root.

-Instead of lorri (described above), you can also use direnv <https://direnv.net>`_ with nix-direnv to get a automatically updating development shell.
+Use direnv together with nix-direnv to get a automatically updating development shell.
 See the linked pages for instruction on how to set them up.

 Setting up the Cachix Binary Cache